 About this page

-The information on this page has been updated for the 2021-2022 school year on July 28, 2021.
+The information on this page was first updated for the 2021-2022 school year on July 28, 2021 and subsequently on January 7, 2022.
 When any pull-down section on the page is updated, we will add a date at the bottom of the page to indicate when that data was last edited.
 If there is no date, then this data was first published on 7/29/2020.

 For health support please contact the school nurse at Emily_McClintock@caryacademy.org or 919-228-4562.

 Cary Academy expects employees, families, and students to abide by all expectations put forth by in its efforts to limit the spread of COVID-19, including not only the current expectations set forth below and on this web site but also additional expectations that may be established by Cary Academy as circumstances change.